 The case of Shamima Begum is of course highly emotive and any of us who have read the interview will find it difficult to be sympathetic.
 However, I have grave concerns that vulnerable young children or vulnerable young people who have been groomed by extremists could be left stateless.
 Can the Home Secretary assure us that that will not happen?
 Will he also detail to the House the steps his Department is taking to tackle online grooming by extremists?

-The sight of decapitated heads lying in a rubbish bin did not phase Ms Begum.
-Should the British people be phased if this individual is left to reap what she sows?
+The sight of decapitated heads lying in a rubbish bin did not faze Ms Begum.
+Should the British people be fazed if this individual is left to reap what she sows?
 No taxpayers’ money should be used in any way to repatriate this individual.

 Again, I hope my hon.
 Friend understands that it would not be appropriate for me to talk about an individual or an individual case, but he makes a very important and powerful point.
 In many cases, the people who left Britain knew exactly what they were doing.
 They were full of hate for our country and hate for our values.
 They went out there to murder, to rape, to support rape and to commit many violent and vile acts.
 We can absolutely imagine why hardly anyone among the British public would have any sympathy for them.